 In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained during the audit, or otherwise appears to be materially misstated.
-If, based upon the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+When we read the annual report, if we conclude that there is a material misstatement of this other information, we are required to report that fact.